 At 5:15 a.m., 17 July 1938, Corrigan and his Robin took off from Floyd Bennett Field and disappeared into a cloudy sky.
 28 hours, 13 minutes later, he landed at Baldonnell Aerodrome (now known as Casement Aerodrome), County Dublin, Ireland.

 He said that he had become disoriented in the clouds, misread his compass and flew East rather than West.
 He was forever after known as “Wrong Way” Corrigan.

 Corrigan’s Curtiss Robin was disassembled and returned to the United States aboard ship.
 The airplane as placed in storage at his home in southern California.
 In 1988, the airframe and components were transported to Hawthorne Airport (HHR), at Hawthorne, California, where the airplane was reassembled and placed on display.
-The current status of NX9243 is not known.
+The Robin is currently in the collection of the Planes of Fame ir Museum, Chino, California.
 Original records of NX9243 from the Aeronautics Branch, Department of Commerce, are in the collection of the Smithsonian Institution National Air and Space Museum.

 Clyde Groce Corrigan¹ was born 22 January 1907 at Galveston, Texas.
 He was the first of three children of Clyde Sinclair Corrigan, a civil engineer, and Evelyn Groce Nelson Corrigan, a school teacher.